robmcelhinney/mynewsite/README.md

 ![Example](https://i.imgur.com/nZErA91.png)

 What's unique about this tool?
-How can you use it? tttt
+How can you use it?

 1. Find cool videos where you live or anywhere in the world!
     - What videos were posted by you in the last week? (find me, past 7 days)